Izzeddin-Samara/Izzeddin-Samara/README.md

 - **FitnessTrack**: A fitness web application, built with Django.
 That allows users to book sessions with coaches, leave reviews, and includes features like coach applications, coach profile management, and a contact form. **[Project Link](https://github.com/Izzeddin-Samara/Fitness_Track)**

-- **TechNova**: s a modern software services website built with React and Tailwind CSS, offering a range of digital solutions including custom software development, cloud services, UI/UX design, cybersecurity, IT consulting, and digital transformation.
+- **TechNova**: is a modern software services website built with React and Tailwind CSS, offering a range of digital solutions including custom software development, cloud services, UI/UX design, cybersecurity, IT consulting, and digital transformation.
 It showcases company's services in a clean, responsive, and professional layout. **[Project Link](https://github.com/Izzeddin-Samara/TechNova)**

 ## 🎯 Goals
 I'm continuously looking to improve my skills and take on new challenges.
 My goal is to keep building innovative web applications that provide real value to users and businesses.